myriadrf/LimeSuite/docs/tools/index.rst

 Various tools and information
 =============================

-This section contains information about various tools and information helpful in developing LimeSuiteGUI2.
+This section contains information about various tools and information helpful in developing Lime Suite NG.

 .. toctree::
    :glob: